kr0st/postgremql4/readme.txt

 Scroll down to Version History and download the latest binary release using the link provided there.
-Extract release archive directly into MT4 client directory, you will need administrator permissionsand you will be asked if you would like to merge folders, answer “yes”.
+Extract release archive directly into MT4 client directory, you will need administrator permissions and you will be asked if you would like to merge folders, answer “yes”.